Champion Clean Air in the Classroom

 - Become informed about common air quality problems and solutions, highlighting the successes of other school districts that have made positive changes.
-Some great resources include the Parent’s Guide to Indoor Air Quality from the Healthy Schools Network, and Washington Green Schools Guide to Healthy School Buildings.
+One resource is the Parent’s Guide to Indoor Air Quality from the Healthy Schools Network.

 - Find another parent or staff member who can be an ally, helping your research and investigation.

 - Build a team – it takes a group of people, including parents and school personnel, to address school air quality.

 - Utilize groups like the PTA (Parent Teacher Association), which has a resolution on indoor air quality.